-Mold Rating Description Interpretation 0 No Mold Spore, Hyphae, Conidia were detected The sample consists of environmental debris that is not microscopically identified with mold or fungi.
-1 Trace amount of mold spores, conidia or hyphae present The sample consists of environmental debris with random appearances of mold debris.
+Interpretation The sample consists of environmental debris that is not microscopically identified with mold or fungi.
 2 Up to 25% of the material on the bulk samples are mold spores, conidia or hyphae The sample consists of environmental debris with a noticeable amount of mold present.
 A consistent accumulation from a nearby mold source.
 3 26%-50% of the material on the bulk sample are mold spores, conidia or hyphae The sample consists of environmental debris intermingled with mold that may or may not be in a growth phase.
-4 51%-75% of the material on the bulk sample are mold spores, conidia or hyphae The sample consists of a mold growth that has some environmental debris.
-5 >75% of the material on the bulk sample are mold spores, conidia or hyphae The sample consists primarily of mold or related structures indicating a colony of established mold.
+4 51%-75% of the material on the bulk sample are mold spores, conidia or hyphae >75% of the material on 5 the bulk sample are mold spores, conidia or hyphae The sample consists primarily of mold or related structures indicating a colony of established mold.